Arthrography & Infiltration

 This examination allows the injection of a medication (cortisone) accompanied by a local analgesic, in the periphery of the facet joints, located on either side of the spine.
 The goal is to relieve recurring pain.

-Fast three (3) hours before the examination.
+Fast one (1) hour before the examination.

 Lumbar foraminal block